Adroiti/docs-for-code-review-tools/Bandit-B109.md

 Passwords are sensitive and must be protected appropriately.
 In OpenStack Oslo there is an option to mark options "secret" which will ensure that they are not logged.
-This plugin detects usages of oslo configuration functions that appear to deal with strings ending in 'password' and flag usages where they have not been marked secret.
+This plugin detects usages of `oslo` configuration functions that appear to deal with strings ending in `password` and flag usages where they have not been marked secret.